cod-services/cod/README.md

 ### Modules:
  - Announcing and full RBL lookups of DNSBL hits
+ - Brainfuck interpreter
  - DNSBL lookups to snoop channel by user or IP address
  - DNS pool displaying (Via Tortoise Labs API)
  - FAQ management
+ - Fibbonacci number lookups
  - Forwarding of `KILL`s not made by services to snoop channel
+ - Gentle reminders for people that use "nick|away" nicknames
+ - Immature phrase appender
  - JSON configuration file
+ - Kill clients on a failed `OPER` attempt and log to snoop channel
  - Military operation name generation
+ - Memory use statistics
- - MPD searching and status printing
+ - MPD interface
+   - Pause/Play/Next/Previous
+ - Partial inspircd support (If you know anything about the inspircd link protocol, help would really be appreciated)
- - Pretty printing of channel messages to the screen
+ - Pretty printing of channel messages to the screen or log file
  - Relaying of `HostServ` messages from snoop channel to staff channel
+   - Also does `HostServ` lookups on requested vhosts
- - Relaying of otherwise hidden protocol abuse points to snoop channel
+ - Relaying of otherwise hidden protocol staff abuse points to snoop channel
+   - On elemental-ircd, DNSBL hits are logged
+   - `RESV` use
+ - SQLite database
+ - Sending files from the disk to a user or channel
  - Stress testing via the Orbital Friendship Cannon

 ### Goals: